benjupp/cfws/README.md

 git commit
 ```
 *Note: these git commands are not mandatory, ensure all changes have been added and comitted before deploying.
+The /app directory is a separate git repository that points to heroku, within the project.

 To make the new build live run:
 ```git push heroku master``` from /app.
 This will deploy the new build to the heroku server.